CU-ADCL/CU-DMU-Materials/project/project_ideas.md

 6. Contribute a solver to POMDPs.jl (a submission of this type should be able to reliably solve simple problems, conform to the interface, and have tests that pass)
 7. Laser Tag Belief MDP (contact Himanshu Gupta)
 8. Create a Julia or Python package that enumerates all equilibria of a bimatrix game using the lrsNash algorithm [Enumeration of Nash equilibria for two-player games (2009; Avis, Rosenberg, Savani, von Stengel)]
+9. Use [BSK-RL](https://github.com/AVSLab/bsk_rl) to do some satellite reinforcement learning

 You can also find examples in the [previous/projects directory](https://github.com/zsunberg/CU-DMU-Materials/tree/master/previous/projects) in this repo or here https://aa228.stanford.edu/old-projects/ or here https://github.com/zsunberg/CU-DMUPP-Materials/tree/main/previous/projects .